Karlsruher SC II: History

 In 2004–05, the last season it played as Karlsruher SC Amateure, the team won a third Oberliga championship and made a return to the Regionalliga Süd and played at this level for the next seven seasons until the league was disbanded in 2012.
 The first four seasons proved difficult for the team at this level, struggling against relegation but results greatly improved from 2009 onwards when the team earned two fifth-place finishes.
 Despite the fifth place in 2012 KSC II could not enter the new Regionalliga Südwest because the senior team had been relegated to the 3.
 Liga and reserve teams of 3.
 Liga clubs could not play higher than the Oberliga.

-From 2012 to 2018 the team played in the Oberliga Baden-Württemberg, being eligible for Regionalliga promotion once more after the senior team's promotion back to the 2.
-Bundesliga again.
-In March 2018, the club decided to close the second team for economic reasons.
-After fans' initiatives, KSC reopened its second team for 2019–20 and entered the Kreisklasse C, the lowest level of league football in North Baden.
+From 2012 to 2018, Karlsruher SC II competed in the Oberliga Baden-Württemberg, becoming eligible for promotion back to the Regionalliga after the senior team's return to the 2.
+Bundesliga.
+In March 2018, the club decided to discontinue its reserve team for economic reasons.

+Following an initiative by supporters, Karlsruher SC reintroduced its second team for the 2019–20 season as a fan-run side, entering the Kreisklasse C, the lowest tier of league football in North Baden.

+In November 2023, the club announced the official reinstatement of an under-23 team for the 2024–25 season, following approval by the Baden Football Association.
+The re-established reserve side was designated as the highest team within the club's academy structure, intended to bridge the gap between youth football and the professional squad, and entered the Verbandsliga Baden for the 2024–25 campaign.
+In its first season after reinstatement, Karlsruher SC II won the Verbandsliga Nordbaden and secured promotion to the Oberliga Baden-Württemberg for the following season.